Ann Warner: Early life and first marriage

 Page moved from New Orleans to Los Angeles to pursue acting and early on used the stage name "Ann Page."
 She first married the actor Don Alvarado, with whom she had a daughter, the actress Joy Page, born in 1924.
 The couple later divorced.

 Marriage to Jack L. Warner

 Page married Jack Warner on January 10, 1936, in Armonk Village, New York.
-The couple had one daughter, Barbara, and Warner became stepmother to Joy Page from her previous marriage.
+The couple had one daughter, Barbara, and Warner became stepfather to Joy Page from her previous marriage.

 As the wife of one of Hollywood's most powerful studio executives, Warner became a central figure in the entertainment industry's social circles during the 1940s and 1950s.
 Her social world included stars such as Marlene Dietrich and Lili Damita; a 1948 photograph published by The New Yorker shows Warner with Dietrich, Damita, and Jack Warner.
 Contemporary accounts describe Ann Warner as among Dietrich's close companions within Hollywood's discreet network of lesbian and bisexual actresses and friends, referred to by Dietrich as "the sewing circle."